 Worked on issues of equity and diversity:

-- Created the Chancellor's Cultural Diversity Initiative, the Task Force on Gender Issues and the Equal Opportunity Advisory Council which have made important recommendations (that in turn have been implemented) for enhancing diversity and equal opportunity on campus.
+- Created the Chancellor's Cultural Diversity Council, the Task Force on Gender Issues and the Equal Opportunity Advisory Council which have made important recommendations (that in turn have been implemented) for enhancing diversity and equal opportunity on campus.

 - Increased diversity in the student body (32% are listed as minorities), including the percentage of African Americans from 16% to 21%.